 - Complete the dialog as required:

 Field / Option Description Description Provide a description of the profile to make it easily identifiable when adding to your application settings.
-Allow Cloud Authentication If selected, cloud passwords are configured on our platform and are independent of a user’s domain password.
+Allow Cloud Authentication Select whether cloud passwords independent of a user’s domain password are allowed, or just during continuity mode.
 Password Reset Options Specify if end users are allowed to reset their passwords by clicking the "Reset Cloud Password" option.
 If set to a value other than "Not Allowed", a reset code is sent to their email address or cell phone.
 Domain Authentication Mechanisms

 Specify the authentication provider we'll use to verify a user's credentials.
 See the Authentication Options page for further information.